Pre-Law at Belmont

 Q. Are there any student organizations on campus that cater to students with interest in pre-law?

 A. Belmont Pre-Law Society is a student organization on campus that sponsors law-related convocation programs and the law school fair.
 The society can be found on facebook under the student group name Belmont Pre-Law Society.
-The organization advisors are Dr. Shelby Longard (Sociology) and Professor Rush Hicks (Music Business).
+The organization advisor is Professor Rush Hicks (Music Business).